 Nenzing Nursing Home / Dietger Wissounig Architects. photo copyright Albrecht Imanuel Schnabel

 Ireland is edging closer and closer to making our buildings more energy efficient with new Building Regulations becoming incrementally better as time goes on.
 Time will tell whether this is the correct approach as the IPCC Special Report on 1.5 °C shows that we need drastic reductions urgently.
+Is this incremental policy logical or are incremental energy efficiency improvements an economic disaster?

 Despite certain local authorities’ efforts in Ireland to bravely take the lead over national government’s failure to regulate buildings appropriately, (Dublin City Council, Dun Laoghaire-Rathdown County Council), Ireland’s general Building Regulations remain at ‘Nearly Zero Energy Building’ standard, this is about half as efficient as a passive building, and costs the same.